SBARTACO/css-style-guide/README.md

 readability.

 * _Never_ mix spaces and tabs for indentation.
-* Choose between soft indents (spaces) or real tabs.
-Stick to your choice without fail.
-(Preference: spaces)
+* Use soft indents (spaces).
-* If using spaces, choose the number of characters used per indentation level.
+* Use 2 characters per indentation level
-  (Preference: 4 spaces)

 Tip: configure your editor to "show invisibles".
 This will allow you to eliminate end-of-line whitespace, eliminate unintended blank-line whitespace,